 Alien Covenant (2017) Director: Ridley Scott

-In Alien Covenant, we see a continuation of the story of David, the android who was created by Peter Weyland and featured in Prometheus.
-In the same way that humans are searching for the truth of their own origins, finding themselves disappointed in learning the truth, David (again reprised by Michael Fassbender) is also disappointed in his creators.
-Alien Covenant was critically and popular panned upon release –and with good reason.
+In Alien Covenant, we see a continuation of the story of David, the android who was created by Peter Weyland and featured prominently in Prometheus.
+In the same way that humans are searching for the truth of their own origins, finding themselves disappointed in learning the truth, David (again reprised by Michael Fassbender) is also disappointed with his human creators.
+Alien Covenant was critically and popularly panned upon release –and with good reason.

 In the year 2104 (11 years after the events of Prometheus) a colonizing ship called the Covenant is damaged by a sudden solar flare that awakens its crew from chryo-sleep.
 The ship’s android named Walter, who looks identical to David, begins emergency procedures as the captain dies in his tube.
 The remaining crew receives a garbled message from a nearby planet and the message appears to be human.
 They decide to visit the planet since it appears to more hospitable for colonization than their original destination (perhaps a nod to the original Alien).
 However, soon the crew start being slaughtered by a strange alien creature, the neomorph, until David arrives and explains that he and Elizabeth (from Prometheus) crash-landed on this planet.
 He leads the crew through the Engineer’s city called the “Citadel” where thousands of Engineer corpses lay strewn about, dead from the black goo which David had unleashed on the planet.
 Back in David’s dwelling in an abandoned temple, he conducted a variety of experiments with the black goo, on various creatures, including Elizabeth whose body has been meticulously severed open.
 In the end, the crew catches on to the danger of David.
 There is an odd showdown between David and his doppelgänger Walter (the fight scene is particularly difficult to follow).
 The conclusion of the fight conveniently occurs offscreen and David returns to the Covenant ship, puts the crew into chryo-sleep, and coughs up some alien eggs.
 Presumably, he is planning to continue his experiments on the sleeping humans.